 In terms of the commercial side, renewable energy initiatives are indeed being developed by private companies in Indonesia but there is less investment in the biogas-to-electricity market mainly due to a generally unsupportive legislative environment for biogas-for-electricity projects.
-Biogas power plants have a relatively high initial set up and operating costs and, if there is no effective feed in tariff, or little possibility for a private purchase agreement between a power generator and a user, commercial incentives for developing such projects are low.
+Biogas power plants have relatively high initial set-up and operating costs and, if there is no effective feed-in tariff or little possibility for a private purchase agreement between a power generator and a user, commercial incentives for developing such projects are low.

 If the result of the assessment is positive, project planning proceeds to the technical aspects of gas management and energy production, two areas that whilst requiring differing technical abilities are not mutually exclusive.
 An experienced developer will ensure that the relevant skills are inbuilt into the structure of the project, as a lack of one area of expertise can lead to significant downtime and a concomitant loss of income.

 Biogas to energy projects, indeed renewable energy projects in general, are of increasing interest not only as a mechanism of reducing GHGs but also as a means of mobilising local employment.
 It remains to be seen whether Indonesia’s local or national governments can be persuaded to see the benefits of this type of project, both in terms of social development through local employment and skill development, as well as the significant environmental advantages through a cut in GHG generation from using a potentially plentiful supply of waste biogas instead of fossil fuel in the production of electricity.